-Jul 232013 Video Tutorial: How to Set a Placket in a Slash by Jennie Chancey This tutorial will help you navigate through the plackets in my Regency Gown and Elegant Lady’s Closet patterns: Share this:Click to email this to a friend (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Twitter (Opens in new window)Click to share on Pinterest (Opens in new window)Click to share on Tumblr (Opens in new window)Click to share on Reddit (Opens in new window)Click to print (Opens in new window) Related 8 Comments on Video Tutorial: How to Set a Placket in a Slash Rochelle New August 3, 2013 at 4:50 am (2 years ago) Awesome tutorial!
+Jul 232013 Video Tutorial: How to Set a Placket in a Slash by Jennie Chancey This tutorial will help you navigate through the plackets in my Regency Gown and Elegant Lady’s Closet patterns: Share this:Click to email this to a friend (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Twitter (Opens in new window)Click to share on Pinterest (Opens in new window)Click to share on Tumblr (Opens in new window)Click to share on Reddit (Opens in new window)Click to print (Opens in new window) Related « Video Tutorial: How to Make an In-Seam Placket Off to England! » 12 comments on “Video Tutorial: How to Set a Placket in a Slash” Awesome tutorial!
 I just gave it a try in my latest skirt project and it looks great.
 I’m definitely going to use this method a lot more in my sewing.
 Thanks so much for sharing!
-Reply Crystal @ 29 Rue House October 14, 2013 at 5:21 am (2 years ago) Very helpful!
+Reply Very helpful!
 Couldn’t have done the placket in the girls regency dress without it!
 Reply Wonderful!
 I used this to put in the placket in my regency gown and it looks fantastic!
 And it was easy!
 Thank you for posting this!
-Reply Jennie Chancey February 1, 2014 at 12:04 pm (1 year ago) You’re most welcome!
+Reply You’re most welcome!
 Reply This was really helpful, thank you.
 Now I’m trying to work out how to line this placket up with the back edges of my bodice, since the bodice has to overlap to button closed.
 Do I have to offset it somehow?
-Reply Jennie Chancey March 3, 2014 at 11:39 pm (1 year ago) Hi, Susan.
+Reply Hi, Susan.
 You’ll line up the left edge of the bodice with the completely turned-under left edge of the skirt placket.
 Then you’ll line up the right edge of the bodice with the placket itself (as the right side of the placket isn’t folded completely under).
 This gives you the needed overlap.
 The bodice will overlap itself, and the uppermost edge of the skirt will overlap the placket sewn into the slash beneath.
 Hope this helps!
-Reply Susan March 4, 2014 at 3:07 am (1 year ago) It seems like that would throw the skirt back slightly off centre?
+Reply It seems like that would throw the skirt back slightly off centre?
 But maybe I’m just overthinking this!
 Thanks for your help, I will just have to go ahead and try it!
-Reply Jennie Chancey March 4, 2014 at 9:40 am (1 year ago) Actually, it won’t throw off the center back, since the placket overlaps itself.
+Reply Actually, it won’t throw off the center back, since the placket overlaps itself.
 It would only throw off the center back if both sides of the placket were folded completely under, which would force the placket to overlap the skirt instead of itself.
 There will be a wee bit of a “pinch pleat” in the center back, which is completely common with plackets set in a slash, but it won’t be noticeable in the whole scheme of things if you iron at each step and make everything nice and neat.
 Happy sewing!
-Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked * Name * Email * Website Notify me of follow-up comments by email.
+Thankyou so much for this.
+I’m doing a 1950’s dress from a pattern and the instructions may as well be in another language.
+I couldn’t have done it without your little vid.
+Great tutorial!
+Reply I’m so glad!
+Thanks for stopping by. 🙂 Reply Your tutorial is great.
+Also, how long should you make the placket (for a skirt) and why a placket instead of a zipper.
+Thanks in advance, Shirley Reply Hi, Shirley!
+If it’s a very fitted skirt like an A-line or pencil skirt, I recommend a nine-inch placket to provide room to pull the skirt on over the hips.
+When a pattern calls for a zipper, I use a zipper, because it makes a smoother closure.
+Some projects, though, call for a placket that fastens with a single button or a snap strip, so that would be the time to use a placket instead.
+If you’re going to be sitting on the placket, I would definitely go for a zipper, as it won’t pull open and is more comfortable to sit on.
+If it’s in a side seam, a snap strip works very well in a placket.
+I hope this helps!
+Reply Leave a Reply Cancel reply Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website Notify me of follow-up comments by email.
 Notify me of new posts by email.